This is a simple explanation of the basic information that foreigners who are going to work or are working in Japan need to know.

 Prohibition of forced labor and intermediate exploitation

-Employers shall not force workers to work against their will by means of assault or threats, nor shall they profit from intervening in the employment of others as a business, except in cases permitted under the law.
+Employers shall not force workers to work against their will by means of assault or threats, nor shall they profit from intervening in the employment of others, except in cases permitted under the law.
 (Article 5, Article 6 of the Labor Standards Law)

 Prohibit contracts that schedule penalties, damages, etc. for non-performance of labor contracts.

 It is prohibited to make contracts that provide for penalties or schedule the amount of damages for non-performance of the labor contract by the worker, such as resignation before the expiration of the contract period.
+This means that they cannot withhold your wages if you quit or fine you for calling in sick!
 (Article 16 of the Labor Standards Law)

 Restriction on dismissal of workers undergoing medical treatment following an industrial accident